jhruvsphysics/jhruvsphysics/README.md

 <h2 id="atoms" align="center">My Atomic Structure:</h2>

-- 👻 Developer of an artistic soul with an analytic mind
+- 👻 Developer of an artistic soul with an analytic mind {web dev, graphics, ML}

 - 🐦 <a href="https://www.ams.org/notices/200902/rtx090200212p.pdf">I am a bird, are you a 🐸?</a>